8 day Costa Rica Conservation Meets Cultural Immersion

 Osa Peninsula turtle work & sustainable community visit

 This Costa Rica itinerary offers a perfect combination of conservation work with meaningful cultural immersion.
 An amazing global experience for students.
 Explore the Pacific Coast, cloud forest, rainforest and central valley of Costa Rica.
 Work side by side with local biologists to monitor local sea turtle populations and participate in mangrove reforestation.
-Then, head into the cloud forest, one of the highest points in the Costa Rican landscape, and visit the town of Providencia where you’ll enjoy the lush cloud forest and engage in community activities.
+Then, head into the cloud forest, one of the highest points in the Costa Rican landscape, and visit a small town where you’ll enjoy the lush cloud forest and engage in community activities.
+Read the full Conservation Meets Cultural Immersion itinerary.

 - The ultimate opportunity to connect cultural immersion with vital conservation projects.